-- 5.1 The timetable set out within the LDS is extremely challenging and has been devised in attempt to meet the Government requirement for all local authorities to have up-to-date Plans in place by the end of year 2023. - 5.2 The Council will do all it can to achieve the goals set out within the LDS, as the further along the new Local Plan production process the Council is, the stronger position it will find itself in when managing appropriate and inappropriate development proposals. - 5.3 There are a number of potential risks to the new Local Plan production process, and should any of these risks come to fruition that require an amendment to the LDS, Members will be notified and the LDS amended accordingly. - 5.4 It should be stressed that decision to begin the new Local Plan process has not been made because the current Local Plan is out of date.
+- 5.1 The revised timetable set out within the revised LDS is still extremely challenging but has been devised in attempt to be as far along in the plan production process as possible in order to be seen to be proactively aiming to meet the Government's requirement for all local authorities to have up-to-date Plans in place by the end of year 2023. - 5.2 The Council will do all it can to achieve the goals set out within the revised LDS, as the further along the new Local Plan production process the Council is, the stronger position it will find itself in when managing appropriate and inappropriate development proposals. - 5.3 There are a number of potential risks to the new Local Plan production process, and should any of these risks come to fruition that require an amendment to the LDS, Members will be notified and the LDS amended accordingly. - 5.4 It should be stressed that the decision to continue at pace with the new Local Plan process has not been made because the current Local Plan is out of date.
 That is far from the case.
 The decision was made to begin the new process to ensure that the Council is always in the strongest position it can be.